albinahlback/minimal_plps/README.md

 ```julia
 is_minimal(pb)
 ```
-This runs a check of minimality by evaluating the generators of the polynomial ring to random numbers, and then computing the determinant (as opposed to symbolical, due to being computationally infeasible).
-By default, this is done 1000 times.
+his runs a check of minimality by computing the rank of the Jacobian matrix over a finite field 1000 number of times; see Remark 4.6 in article.
 To explicitly set the number of evaluations to `n` used in `is_minimal`, run `is_minimal(pb, numevals=n)`.

 All minimal problems for $p^f + p^d < 7$ and $p^f + p^d = 7$ are stored in
 `minimal_problems` and `minimal_problems_7pts`, respectively.
 To check that